alexsabr/AS_Booksynthetized/networking.md

 ### DHCP Dynamic Host Configuration Protocol
 When a host connects itself to a network via a Link but doesn't have a preconfigured IP address, it can request an IP address to a DHCP server if there is one on the network.

+The hosts makes an L2 Broadcast asking for a DHCP server to provide IP address.
+The DHCP server answers, attributing the IP address to the host (it has the physical address of the host).
+The IP is given based on a lease, if after some time the DHCP server or the host doesn't renew the lease, the host loses it's IP address.

+More than just an IP address, DHCP server also provides network masks, gateways, DNS address, time server ... .